PhonePe/drove-cli/README.md

 ###### Positional Arguments

-`executor-id` - List of executor ids to be bought in to the rotation.
+`executor-id` - List of executor ids to be brought in to the rotation.
 At least one is mandatory.

 ### cluster
 ---